 Request that those speaking repeat themselves when required, or repeat back the part of the message that you understood with a request for … Read More »

-Once you’ve determined that in-home care is the best option to keep your senior loved one safe, healthy and socially engaged, you may run into a stumbling block when it’s time to bring your loved one fully on board with the idea.
+Once you’ve determined that hiring an agency to provide in home care for seniors is the best option to keep your senior loved one safe, healthy and socially engaged, you may run into a stumbling block when it’s time to bring your loved one fully on board with the idea.
 Many seniors balk at the thought of bringing a “stranger” into the home, or in having their routines disrupted.

 At Hired Hands Homecare, we understand the trepidation that can occur when the idea of bringing a caregiver into the home is introduced, and are empathetic to seniors’ valid concerns.
 Following are five tips from the Family Caregiver Alliance that can help minimize objections to in-home care:

 Begin slowly – and early.
 Don’t wait until the care need reaches the emergency crisis stage.
-As soon as you begin to notice small changes in your senior loved one’s daily living abilities, gradually … Read More »
+As soon as you begin to notice small changes in … Read More »

 Have you started the process of looking for home care services for yourself or a loved one?
 At Hired Hands Homecare, we know this is an important process.
 Finding quality care and knowing what level of care you or your loved needs can be overwhelming.
 We are here to help!
 We have broken down some of the main functions and ability levels that we take into account when recommending either part-time or full-time home care.